tlaverdure/laravel-echo-server/README.md

 ```

-**Channel Name** - The name of the channel to broadcast event to.
-For private of presence channels prepend `private-` or `presence-`.
+**Channel Name** - The name of the channel to broadcast an event to.
+For private or presence channels prepend `private-` or `presence-`.

  **Message** - Object containing information about the event.
  *   **event** - A string that represents the event key within your app.
  *   **data** - Data you would like to broadcast to channel.
  *   **socket (optional)** - The socket id of the user that initiated the event.
-When present, the server will only broadcast to others.
+When present, the server will only "broadcast to others".

 ## Database

 To persist presence channel data, there is support for use of Redis or SQLite as a key/value store.
 The key being the channel name, and the value being the list of presence channel members.

-Each database may be configured in the laravel-echo-server.json file under the `databaseConfig` property.
+Each database driver may be configured in the laravel-echo-server.json file under the `databaseConfig` property.
 The options get passed through to the database provider, so developers are free to set these up as they wish.

 ### Redis
 For example, if you wanted to pass a custom configuration to Redis: